Shield Platform Encryption, Event Monitoring & Field Audit Trail

 Field Audit Trail

-Field Audit Trail (FAT) extends the standard field history tracking to support up to 10 years of data retention and up to 60 fields per object.
+Field Audit Trail (FAT) extends standard field history tracking to support up to 10 years of data retention and up to 60 fields per object.

 Standard History vs Field Audit Trail